 Many common positions and situations we frequently find ourselves in can cause tight, stiff shoulders.
 When we’re working at our desk, for instance, our shoulders often round, our back hunches, and our neck juts forward.

-“When this happens, the muscles in and around our shoulders shorten,” explains Angelo Grinceri, a functional wellness consultant and P.volve Master Instructor.
+“When this happens, the muscles in and around our shoulders shorten,” explains Angelo Grinceri, a functional wellness consultant and Obe fitness instructor.
 “Shorter muscles mean less range of motion, which can cause that feeling of tightness in our shoulders that so many of us experience.”

-That feeling of “tight shoulders” also translates to our trapezius muscles, which are the triangle-shaped muscles on either side of your neck and shoulders, notes Sam Ostwald, DanceBody Master Instructor.
-(She jokingly nicknames her clients with tight shoulders “Trap Queens.”)
+That feeling of “tight shoulders” also translates to our trapezius muscles, which are the triangle-shaped muscles on either side of the neck and shoulders, notes Ostwald.

 Other common causes of tight shoulders include staring down at our phones (again, guilty as charged), as well as chronic stress and anxiety.
 “When we’re stressed, we often clench our jaws and increase tension throughout our neck,” Grinceri explains.
 “This causes the muscles throughout our neck, traps, and shoulders to tighten and shorten, further limiting the range of motion of the shoulder.”

 A final unlikely culprit is dehydration.
 "When we’re dehydrated, our muscles also become dehydrated which can cause them to shorten and remain tight throughout the day," Grinceri notes.